wangmengHB/utilities-library/packages/gl-image/readme.md

 gl-image is a util library based on webgl for image filter functions.
 This project is inspired by [@evanw](https://github.com/evanw/glfx.js).

-Here is the main difference between glfx.js and gl-image.js: glfx.js just support one shader program at one time.
+Here is the main difference between glfx.js and gl-image.js:
+glfx.js just support one shader program at one time.
 But in many use case, we need to do multiple filters to one image, and every operation can be redoable.
-So gl-image do sth more to support multiple filters.
+So gl-image do something more to support multiple filters (multiple shader program).

 And it is realy simple for use.